JuliaActuary/JuliaActuary.org/blog/julia-tour-pt1.md

 `StatsBase.jl` and `Distributions.jl` are essentials for a range of statistics functions and probability distributions respectively.

-`Turing.jl`, a Bayesian Stats library, is outstanding in it's combination of clear model syntax with performance. `GLM.jl` is useful for any type of linear modeling.
+`Turing.jl`, a Bayesian Stats library, is outstanding in it's combination of clear model syntax with performance. `GLM.jl` is useful for any type of linear modeling and `LsqFit.jl` is useful for fitting data to non-linear models.

+#### Machine Learning

+`Flux.jl`, `Gen.jl`, `Knet`, and `MLJ` are all very popular machine learning libraries.
+There are also packages for PyTorch, Tensorflow, and SciKitML available.
+One advantage for users is that the Julia packages are written in Julia, so it can be easier to adapt or see what's going on in the entire stack.
+In contrast to this design, PyTorch and Tensorflow are built primarily with C++.

+Another advantage is that the Julia libraries can take advantage of automatic differentiation to optimize on a wider range of data and functions than those built into libraries in other languages.

 #### Differentiable Programming